h2oai/tutorials/Driverless AI/PT/automatic-ml-intro-test-drive-tutorial/automatic-ml-intro-test-drive-tutorial.md

 - Data Heatmap
 - Missing Values Heatmap
 - Gaps Histogram
+[comment]: <> (These are all technical names that should be revised by Alan in order to keep the translation accuracy of this tutorial.
+I was not able to find reliable sources for theses technical translations )

 ### Deeper Dive and Resources
+### Para um Mergulho mais profundo aqui estão alguns Recursos.

 - [Learn more about Automatic Visualization from the Driverless docs](http://docs.h2o.ai/driverless-ai/latest-stable/docs/userguide/datasets.html#visualizing-datasets)